pmichaillat/squareroot-uv/README.md

 ## Usage

+1. Clone the repository to your local machine using Git or by downloading the ZIP file.

+2. Open MATLAB and navigate to the `code` folder as the current folder.

-To generate all figures and numerical results presented in the paper, run the following command in MATLAB:
+3. To generate all figures and numerical results presented in the paper, execute the following command in the MATLAB Command Window:

 ```matlab
 run('main.m')
 ```

-Before running the script, ensure you save a copy of the `figures` folder, as all files in that folder will be overwritten by the code when new figures are generated.
+4. The main script will overwrite all files in the `figures` folder by default.
+So if you wish to preserve the existing outputs, save a copy of the `figures` folder before running the script.

-Alternatively, you can save the new files produced by the code in a new folder.
-To do this, create a new folder `newfigures`, and then in `main.m`, adjust the output folder with the following line:
+5. To prevent overwriting the original `figures` folder, you can direct the outputs to a new folder.
+First, create a new folder named `newfigures`.
+Then, modify the `outputFolder` variable in `main.m`:

 ```matlab
 outputFolder = fullfile('..', 'newfigures');